General Policies and Regulations of the Graduate School

 It is the student’s responsibility to become familiar with the various requirements of graduate study applicable to them and to satisfy these requirements properly.
 The following policies and regulations apply to graduate study at The University of Maine.
 Some graduate programs have additional policies and regulations.
 Please contact the graduate program coordinator for specific program requirements.

 1. Course Levels.
 In general, any graduate student working toward a master’s degree will be required to present a minimum of 12 hours (exclusive of thesis) of 500- and 600-level course work to partially satisfy requirements for that degree.
 However, certain degrees have established additional requirements.
 The same requirement applies to the Certificate of Advanced Study.
 Only courses at the 400-level and above may be used for graduate credit.

-Normally, only a grade of A or B is acceptable for course work on a student’s program of study.
-A grade of C may carry graduate degree credit if a student’s advisory committee so recommends and if the Graduate School approves such an exception.
-No student, however, will be allowed to accumulate more than six hours of C grades on a program of study for a master’s degree, nor more than 12 hours of C grades on a program of study for a Ph.D. or Ed.D.
-Grades below C are not considered acceptable for any graduate student.
+Normally, only a grade of “A” or “B” is acceptable for course work on a student’s program of study.
+A grade of “C” may carry graduate degree credit if a student’s advisory committee so recommends and if the Graduate School approves such an exception.
+No student, however, will be allowed to accumulate more than six hours of “C” grades on a program of study for a master’s degree, nor more than 12 hours of “C” grades on a program of study for a Ph.D. or Ed.D.
 Since prerequisite and elective courses, as well as required courses, are part of the program of study, the 6- and 12-hour limits apply to all course work for which a student registers while in a particular degree program.
-Students receiving hours of C in excess of these numbers (or lower grades) will be considered as not having made satisfactory progress toward completing degree requirements.
+Students receiving hours of “C” (or lower) in excess of these numbers will be considered as not having made satisfactory progress toward completing degree requirements.

 Project/thesis/dissertation credits shall be graded with a P (Pass), I (Incomplete), or F (Fail).